docker-library/docs/docker/README.md

 	```

 The `-v /my/own/var-lib-docker:/var/lib/docker` part of the command mounts the `/my/own/var-lib-docker` directory from the underlying host system as `/var/lib/docker` inside the container, where Docker by default will write its data files.

+# Image Variants

+The `docker` images come in many flavors, each designed for a specific use case.

+## `docker:<version>`

+This is the defacto image.
+If you are unsure about what your needs are, you probably want to use this one.
+It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.

+## `docker:<version>-windowsservercore`

+Unfortunately, Windows does not support nested containers, so this image variant only contains the client (intended for use against an existing Docker engine, ala `-v //./pipe/docker_engine://./pipe/docker_engine`).

 # License